QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025May_TreasuresDeep.md

 ### ✅ 🛠️❓ Code Notes *"Oxygen"* & *"Health"*
 ### ✅ 🛠️❓ Code Notes Time-Related - Missing Time Unit
 ### ✅ 🛠️❓ Code Note `$0x11f618` Additions Possible
-### 🔄 🛠️❓ Flag Documentation
+### ✅ 🛠️❓ Flag Documentation
-Jr still has to decide what to do on this.
+Jr has updated relevant code notes where applicable
 ### 🔄 🛠️❓ Code Notes **"Pre-mission"* `$0x40698`
 Pre-mission is defined at `$0x03f864`.
 `$0x0406c0` still has to be re-added/updated, as this is a removed code note from other dev
 ### ✅ 🧪❓ Development Questions
 I absolutly loved reading through the Jr's development/testing process.
 Jr seems to have learned a lot by hitting different obstacles and trying to overcome/fix them, very nice.
 This is how you learn!
 ### ✅ 🏆❓ Missables Question
 Jr explained the usage of marking the achievements missable, very well.
+Jr has also done some updates to clarify that these missables can only be completed within the first playthrough of a level.
 ### ✅ 🖼️💡 Badge Quality Uplift
 This topic is touched upon, art-request may be made.
 It's not a HARD requirement.
 Badges can always be updated post-set release.
 ### ✅ ⚖️💡 Point Increase